 5. Considerations for Flask Selection:

-When selecting cell culture flasks, several factors must be considered to align with the experimental requirements:
+cell culture flasks, several factors must be considered to align with the experimental requirements:

 Cell Type and Culture Environment: Tailor flask selection based on the specific cell type being cultured and the desired culture environment, whether adherent or suspension culture.